 Testing of English proficiency may be required for both elementary and secondary school students.
 At the secondary level, mathematics proficiency testing may also be required.

-Students are accepted throughout the year and will be placed in a class or grade according to the determination made by Head of School.
+Students are accepted throughout the school year until mid April.
+The student will be placed in a class or grade according to the determination made by Head of School.
 The placement will reflect the student's previous educational experience, age and academic needs.
-Due to the increasing number of enrollments, the creation of waiting lists for places within the school are sometimes required.
-In order to be admitted to the school or placed on the waiting list, the full application process must be complete before this can occur.
-If there is a waiting list, priority will be given to international applicants with English proficiency.